kalpadhwaryu/Unique-Password-Generator/README.md

 For joining strings in Python join() method is used which is available in string library.
 It can join any two strings.
 Python random module‘s random.choice() function returns a random element from the non-empty sequence.
 We can use the random.choice() function for selecting a random string.
 In Python3, ascii_letters is a pre-initialized string used as string constant.ascii_letters is basically concatenation of ascii_lowercase and ascii_uppercase string constants.
 Also, the value generated is not locale-dependent, hence, doesn’t change.
+To print both uppercase and lowercase letters, string.ascii_letters is used.
+Similarly for printing digits, string.digits is used and for printing special characters, string.punctuation is used.
+This all is available in the string library.